Ric Keller: 2000

 In Keller's first run for Congress, he finished in second place in the Republican primary with 31% of the vote, against fellow Republican Bill Sublette, who had 43%, but defeated Sublette in the runoff election, getting 52% of that vote.

 In the 2000 general election, Keller won with 51% of the vote against Democrat Linda Chapin.

 2002

 Keller readily won the 2002 Congressional election against Democrat Eddie Diaz, winning with 65% of the vote.

 2004

 In 2004 Keller won his third term with 60% of the vote against Democratic challenger Stephen Murray.

 2006

 In 2006, Keller won the Republican primary with 72% of the vote, defeating businesswoman Elizabeth Doran.
 In the general election, Keller defeated Democrat Charlie Stuart, 53% to 46%.

 2008

 In 2008, Keller won the Republican primary defeating attorney Todd Long 53% to 47%, but lost the general election 48% to 52% to Democrat Alan Grayson when the GOP presidential nominee John McCain lost the district 47% to 52% to Democrat Barack Obama.

+Political positions

+Food liability

+In 2003, Keller introduced the Personal Responsibility in Food Consumption Act.
+The act "dismisses pending civil actions by any person against a manufacturer or seller of food or a trade association for any injury resulting from a person's consumption of food and weight gain, obesity, or any associated health condition".
+Keller received over $300,000 from the Food & Beverage Industry throughout his career.